Blue Train (South Africa)

-The Blue Train travels an approximately 1600 km journey in South Africa between Pretoria and Cape Town.
+The Blue Train is a luxury train that travels an approximately 1600 km journey in South Africa, between Pretoria and Cape Town.
 It is one of the most luxurious train journeys in the world.
-It boasts butler service, two lounge cars (smoking and non-smoking), an observation car, and carriages with gold-tinted picture windows, in soundproofed, fully carpeted compartments, each featuring its own en-suite (many of which are equipped with a full-sized bathtub).
+It offers butler service, two lounge cars (smoking and non-smoking), an observation car, and carriages with gold-tinted picture windows, in soundproofed, fully carpeted compartments, each with its own en-suite bathroom (many of which are equipped with a full-sized bathtub).
 The service is promoted as a "magnificent moving five-star hotel" by its operators, who note that kings and presidents have travelled on it.

+The train runs through South Africa diagonally, with an average travel duration of 27 hours.

 History

 The Blue Train's origins date back to 1923, when the Union Express commenced between Johannesburg and Cape Town, it was named the Union Limited in the reverse direction.
-The Union Express introduced luxury features such as a dining saloon in 1933 and air-conditioned carriages from Metro-Cammell in 1939.
+The Union Express introduced luxury features including a dining saloon in 1933 and air-conditioned carriages from Metro-Cammell in 1939.

-After being withdrawn in 1942 due to World War II, the service returned in 1946.
-With the reintroduction of the train, the colloquial "blue train" moniker, a reference to the blue-painted steel carriages introduced in 1937, was formally adopted as the new name.
+After being withdrawn in 1942 in World War II, the service returned in 1946.
+With the reintroduction of the train, the "blue train" nickname, a reference to the blue-painted steel carriages introduced in 1937, was formally adopted as the new name.

-In 1955 it began to be hauled by 3E electric locomotives between Cape Town and Touws River.
+In 1955, it began to be hauled by 3E electric locomotives between Cape Town and Touws River.
 In 1959 a Wegmann & Co built air-conditioned dining and kitchen car was inserted into each set.
-In September 1972, two 16 carriage sets built by Union Carriage & Wagon were introduced.
+In September 1972, two 16-carriage sets built by Union Carriage & Wagon were introduced.
 In 1997 it was refurbished and relaunched.
 In 2015, Class 20Es 20-031 and 20-032 were assigned to the train replacing Class 18Es.

+Notable past passengers include Nelson Mandela, Quincy Jones, Paul Simon, Mia Farrow, Margaret Thatcher, and Kylie Minogue.

 Route

-Prior to 2002 the Blue Train operated on four distinct routes:
+The Blue Train operated on four distinct routes prior to 2002: